Welcome

 🎤 Voice & Speaking

-Everything is paced and supportive.
+Everything is paced, supported, and optional.

 Core Outcomes

-• Social confidence
+• Increased confidence in self-expression

-• Comfort in group spaces
+• Greater comfort in group environments

-• Technical music skills
+• Practical music and technical skills

 The Next Step

-Get in touch to explore session availability, options, and the right starting point for your child, group, school or organisation.
+Get in touch to explore session availability, options, and the right starting point for your child, group, school, or organisation.

 I’ve had the pleasure of collaborating with Michelle to support a young person with communication difficulties.
 Her sessions create a fun, engaging space where music becomes a natural way to build skills and confidence.